 Message Comments CAN'T GO OR STEP This message is given if the user tries to continue execution following a double break.
 To start execution again, the user first must issue a RESTART command or a GOTO command.
-NOROOM This message indicates that the debugger is unable to accept any more stored commands.
+NO ROOM This message indicates that the debugger is unable to accept any more stored commands.
 One or more KILL commands should be issued in order to make room for the new command.
 MIS-USED This message results if the following commands are attempted in a batch run: QUIT, REWIND, or RESTART.
 The message is also given if the fol- lowing direct commands are attached to a stored command: a step command (number or new line following a semicolon), QUIT, REWIND, RESTART, GO, or ABORT LEVEL.
 BAD CONST This message indicates that an improper constant has been supplied in an ON command or a value change command.
+BAD CHAR This message indicates that a command contains an illegal character.
+(Usually a question mark is echoed at the terminal in place of the bad character.)
 EH?
 This message indicates bad syntax.
 Common causes are misspelling, missing separators (e.g., blanks), and using commas instead of semicolons.
-In batch runs, the question mark may be omitted after this message since some line printers do not display that character.
+In batch runs, the question mark may be omitted after this message since the same line printers do not display that character.
 SKIPS END This message indicates that a SKIP command is re- jected because it would skip the last statement - the END statement - in a program.
 (Otherwise, the executing run might "fall" beyond the FORTRAN code).
 BAD SKIP SEQ This message indicates that a SKIP command is rejected because the skip range is backwards or not sequenced properly.
 An example is "SKIP 9 TO 5".
 ARG NOT ALLOWED This message is given when an illegal ARG. or ARGS. reference is made.
 It is legal to print or change the value of an argument only after a calling sequence break; that is, after an ON CALL or ON CALLS command has been used.
-NO ARG. n This message indicates that there is no nth argu- ment for a calling sequence break.
-CAN'T CHANGE ARG. n This message indicates that an argument value change command is rejected because that (nth) argument is protected.
+NO ARG.n This message indicates that there is no nth argu- ment for a calling sequence break.
+CAN'T CHANGE ARG.n This message indicates that an argument value change command is rejected because that (nth) argu- ment is protected.
 This occurs, for example, when the nth argument is a constant.